PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an evolutionary biologist passionate about biological data with over 12 years experience in research and education.
 I combine multiple omics data (genomics, transcriptomics and proteomics) with advanced microscopy to address diverse questions, from the evolution of bacterial cells to the formation of animal skeletons.
-I tackle these questions by looking at the genetic machinery involved in these processes and by tracing their evolution across species.
+I tackle these questions by looking at the genetic machinery involved in these processes and by tracing its evolution across species.

 {{< icon name="download" pack="fas" >}}My{{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.